01-edu/public/subjects/luhn_algorithm/README.md

 Create a function which checks if a number is valid per the Luhn formula.

 The function will receive a string and return a boolean.

-An empty string or a number with only one digit will be considered an invalid number.
+**Invalid inputs:** An empty string or a number with only one digit are considered invalid.
-Spaces are accepted in the script but have to be stripped during the calculation (in other words they won't affect the result).
+**Handling spaces:** Spaces are accepted but have to be ignored during the calculation (in other words they won't affect the result).

 The Luhn formula is used to check if a number is a valid credit card number and in some other scenarios where you need to check a number fast and without accessing a database.